Instructional Design Models

 ID Models Analysis Design Development Implementation Evaluation

-Gerlach & Ely (1980) Assess entry behavior; Identify content & objectives Determine strategy, organize groups, allocate time/space, select resources Prepare instructional materials Implement strategies and learning groups Evaluate performance; analyze feedback; revise as needed
+Gerlach & Ely (1980) Assess entry behavior; Identify content & objectives Determine strategy, organize groups, allocate time and space, select resources Prepare instructional materials Implement strategies and learning groups Evaluate performance; analyze feedback; revise

-ASSURE Analyze learners: entry traits, learning styles, competencies ABCD format; plan strategy, media selection, and activities Select/adapt/create materials Utilize materials; learner engagement and practice Evaluate outcomes and revise instruction
+ASSURE Analyze learners, traits, learning styles, competencies Write objectives; plan strategy, media, and activities Select, adapt, or create materials Utilize materials and engage learners Evaluate outcomes and revise instruction

-PIE Model Gather data on learning and media use Create lesson plan with tech tools Build instructional content/tools Execute media strategy and instruction Evaluate learner achievement and revise
+PIE Model Gather data on learning needs and media use Create lesson plan with technology Build instructional tools and content Execute instruction and media strategy Evaluate learning and revise

-4C/ID Analyze learning tasks and performance goals Design whole tasks, procedures, and practices Develop materials and simulations Progressively deliver tasks with support Not explicitly included in the model
+4C/ID Analyze learning tasks and performance goals Design whole tasks and supportive information Develop learning materials and simulations Deliver tasks progressively with scaffolds Implicit through task performance

-Wiggins & McTighe (UbD) Identify desired results (Stage 1) Plan assessments (Stage 2) Sequence lessons (Stage 3) Flexible unit delivery Evaluate and align instruction
+Wiggins & McTighe (UbD) Identify desired results Plan assessments Sequence learning experiences Deliver flexible units Evaluate alignment and outcomes

-Agile Model Task and instructional analysis Strategy and system design Develop materials and supports Implement, train, and disseminate Ongoing and final evaluation
+Agile Model Task and instructional analysis Design strategy and system flow Develop learning materials Implement and train Continuous evaluation

-IPISD Analyze roles, tasks, and current offerings Structure outcomes and course sequence Develop content and instruction packages Train instructors; deliver materials Conduct internal/external evaluations
+IPISD Analyze roles, tasks, and gaps Structure outcomes and course flow Develop instructional packages Train instructors and deliver content Internal and external evaluations

-Gentry Prioritize goals with needs analysis Define objectives, strategies, and media Develop prototypes and finalize content Install and manage delivery systems Gather data and improve instruction
+Gentry Prioritize goals using needs analysis Define objectives, strategies, and media Develop prototypes and final content Manage delivery systems Gather data and improve instruction

 Instructional Design Models Comparison